ConservationInternational/trends.earth/docs/source/about/development.rst

 have the latest version of the code.

 There are a number of different branches of the trends.earth repository that are under active development.
-As the plugin does not yet officially support QGIS3, the "qgis2" branch is where most development work is happening.
-The "master" branch is being modified to support QGIS3, and will eventually become the primary place for development once version 1.0 of the plugin is released.
+While the plugin does not yet officially support QGIS3, however the majority of development is occurring on the "master" branch, which is aimed at QGIS3.
+The "qgis2" branch is the older version of the plugin, and supports QGIS2 version 2.18+.

 The first time you download the trends.earth code, you will also need to clone the "schemas" submodule that is located within it, under "LDMP\\schemas".
 If